woges/UDACITY-self-driving-car/term3_project14_capstone_project/README.md

 ## Results

-The resulting videos are in the repo, if you are interested.
+The resulting [video](./results/system_integration_project.mp4) from the simulator is in the repo, if you are interested.

 ## Contributing